rfelixmg/benky-fy/README.md

 - Smart flashcards that repeat common mistakes more often
 - Typing-based answers for real recall (not just multiple choice)
 - AI-driven learning path that expands with your progress
 - Tracks your progress and adjusts difficulty automatically
+- **Furigana support** for Japanese verbs with reading annotations
+- Multiple learning modules: Hiragana, Katakana, and Japanese Verbs

 ## Getting Started